Skip to main content

 Antibody testing lets doctors look for antibodies in blood.

-An antibody blood test for coronavirus (COVID-19) uses a small blood sample.
+An antibody blood test for COVID-19 uses a small blood sample.
 Sometimes the test can be done with a "fingerstick," using a tiny needle (or lancet) to collect the blood from a fingertip.

-Who Should Get an Antibody Test for Coronavirus (COVID-19)?
+Who Should Get an Antibody Test for COVID-19?

 Antibody testing isn't recommended for most people because:

-• The tests can't tell if a person is infected with coronavirus on the day they are tested.
+• The tests can't tell if a person is infected on the day they are tested.

 • It isn't clear how to interpret the results of an antibody test:

-• A “positive” result means the person has antibodies to the coronavirus.
-But doctors don't yet know if this protects a person from being infected by the virus again.
-If it does, they don't yet know how long that might last.
+• A “positive” result means the person has antibodies to the virus.
+But this doesn’t protect someone from being infected again.
+People can get COVID-19 more than once.
 So even someone whose test is positive should still do things to prevent infection like getting vaccinated, wearing a mask when recommended, and washing hands often.

 • A “negative” result means the test did not find antibodies in the person’s blood.
 But they still might be immune to the virus because other parts of the immune system also can offer protection from the virus.